mozilla/remote-settings/docs/frequently-asked-questions.rst

 How often the synchronization happens?
 --------------------------------------

 Right now, every 24H.
-But once integrated with the Megaphone project it will be a matter of minutes thanks to push notifications.
+But once integrated with the Megaphone project in Firefox 64, it will be a matter of minutes thanks to push notifications.

 Once ready with STAGE, how do we go live in PROD?